 Vision of the Solution

-The application to be developed will be composed of one component:
+The application to be developed will be composed in the first release of one component:

 Desktop: for task time management;

-The application will allow the users to manage their time in a structured way allowing task identification both of the ongoing one or in case of idle time detection register an extra task.
+The application will allow the users to manage their time in a structured way allowing task identification both of the ongoing one or in case of idle time detection decide whether to add the time to the current task or ignore the time. .
 Furthermore the application will provide a history of performed tasks.

 The application will be developed using .NET platform and C#.
-The mobile component will be developed on the Android platform using JAVA.
-The desktop component will have the functional interface where the user can add and group tasks easily and view the tasks historical.
-The mobile component will have an interactive and simple interface where the user can start/stop task, select task and view the task time.
+The desktop component will have the functional interface where the user can add tasks easily and view the tasks historical.

 Major Features